“Until you make the unconscious conscious, it will direct your life and you will call it fate.”

 “I have love for all the characters I write about, even the ones who seem to have no redeeming qualities whatsoever,” he explains.
 “They have redeeming qualities to me.
 To be a good writer, you have to have empathy, and part of that is resisting the urge to judge or justify the things your characters do.
 Sometimes you just present your characters and follow them along their path, writing about whatever they’re up to without getting in their way.
 They’re sensitive and very easily spooked.
 And I’ve never been shy about presenting unlikable narrators, because that’s subjective anyway.
 Plus, I think it’s a human thing to root for ‘the bad guy.’
 We all want to hold out hope for redemption, right?”

 Sweet Anhedonia unfolds like a soundtrack for the resilient, the run-down, and the battle-scarred among us, its various vignettes glued together by a man who’s logged years on a battlefield of his own making.
-A leading light of folk music’s underground, Ben de la Cour has kept his songwriting sharp while charting his own murky path towards redemption over the past decade.
-Sweet Anhedonia marks the latest chapter in a story that continues to unfold.
-It’s Ben at his narrative, nuanced best, delivering songs that seethe one minute and soothe the next.
+A leading light of folk music’s underground, Ben de la Cour continues to sharpen the blade while charting his own murky path towards redemption.